Our Slovenia, Croatia and Dolomites self-guided motorcycle tour combines three fantastic biking destinations into one memorable journey.

 While here, try to spare a bit of time and take a cable car from the Passo Pordoi.
 You can enjoy the stunning views from the mountain top and take even more stunning photos of the majestic Dolomites.

-For an alternative tour, please use this link: Bosnia, Croatia and Slovenia
+For an alternative to the Slovenia, Croatia and Dolomites self-guided motorcycle tour, please use this link: Bosnia, Croatia and Slovenia.

 When to go: